 - Meat is done when a wooden skewer or toothpick inserted into the thickest part comes out with little or no resistance.
 Be sure to keep lid on pot during cooking.

-- Add spinach and gently stir in just before serving.
+- Add spinach and gently stir in just before serving (optional if you want some greens).